-SACRAMENTO – California Senate President pro Tempore Kevin de León (D–Los Angeles) released the following statement in response to new information from Immigration and Customs Enforcement about raids they conducted across California this week:
+SACRAMENTO – California Senate President pro Tempore Kevin de León (D–Los Angeles) issued the following statement today in response to President Trump’s decision to withdraw the United States from the historic 2015 Paris Agreement: